mics-jusuE404/Code_Cellar/InTAD/README.md

 ## Scripts to run InTAD analysis

+Prediction of target genes from a set of ATAC-seq peaks based on Pearson correlation between the peak and nearby TSS within the same TAD.
+Uses the InTAD framework (citation see below) from Bioconductor.
+The `InTAD_RunAnalysis.R` script is a wrapper for this analysis, with options for shuffling samples and parallelization.

-Usage of `InTAD_RunAnalysis.R` assuming to work on a 3TB RAM node with 144 cores:
+Usage of `InTAD_RunAnalysis.R` assuming to work on a 3TB RAM node:

 ```bash
 #!/bin/bash